CastosHQ/Seriously-Simple-Podcasting/readme.txt

 == Changelog ==

+= 1.16.3 =
+* 2017-05-29
+* UPDATE SUMMARY:  Bugfix release for older versions of PHP 5.3.3
+* [FIX] Fixed a parse error causing the plugin not to be activated
+* [FIX] Fixed an error with the plugin upgrade process

 = 1.16.2 =
 * 2017-05-22
 * UPDATE SUMMARY:  Adding backwards compatibility to PHP 5.3.3 and improving Feed Details functionality when Series are being used.